fbpx

 Resources:

-For the timeline, we are still on track to finish the project in December.
+We are still on track to finish the project in December.
 However, many things can happen between now and then that could delay the timeline.
 Which is why we still need your prayers!
 One of our bold prayers for this year is that Citylight will have a worship gathering inside our new home by Christmas.
 Here are some specific prayer points:

 • Pray for discernment and guidance for our pastors, staff, and project managers as they navigate decisions.